mlcruz/articleFormatter/README.md

   #### Prerequisites

   You can use either yarn or npm to manage your packages.
-For this tutorial, we are going to use yarn
+For this tutorial, we are going to use yarn.

+  This project used Visual Studio Code + extensions (Tslint, prettier) for its development, and has some style rules already    defined.

   ##### Windows: